How to Find Businesses to Buy

 Once you have these determined, you can find businesses for sale in three major places.
 If you aren’t quite sure where to start with these questions, it might be worth seeking the assistant of a business broker.
 They can provide guidance around how businesses are priced and what is actually available.

 Step 2: Finding Businesses

 Your first step is to register yourself as a buyer and sign up for listing alerts around your search criteria on some, but not all, of the many business listings sites.
 There are also specialty websites for micro acquisitions and e-commerce acquisitions, but here are our recommendations to get you started:

 - Micro Acquirer (for micro and ecommerce only)

 Business Brokers and Their Networks

 Business brokerage offices can be talking to hundreds of entrepreneurs a month to see where they are at in their exit process.
 Often a brokerage or investment banking firm will receive a business for sale and already have buyers lined up in their database ready to go.
-If you are one of those buyers, you will have the first shot at deals before they go to market!
+If you are one of those buyers, you will have first shot at deals before they go to market!
 So, knowing the right business broker or investment banker in your target geography or industry is critical.

-It’s also important to know that most business brokers (who typically represent companies priced $10 MM or under) are generalists, meaning few specialize in one industry, they are more niched in on the size of the deal and geographic location.
+It’s also important to know that most business brokers (who typically represent companies priced $10 MM or under) are generalists, meaning few specialize in one industry, they are more niched in on size of deal and geographic location.
 However, investment bankers (who represent companies priced over $10 MM) are usually focused in 1-3 industries, but geographically diverse.